ueberdosis/tiptap/docs/src/docPages/guide/node-views.md

 Node views are the best thing since sliced bread, at least if you are a fan of customization (and bread).
 With node views you can add interactive nodes to your editor content.
 That can literally be everything.
 If you can write it in JavaScript, you can use it in your editor.

 ## Different types of node views
 Depending on what you would like to build, node views work a little bit different and can have their verify specific capabilities, but also pitfalls.
-The main question is: Does your node has editable content?
+The main question is: How should your custom node look like?

 ### Editable text
-Yes, node views can have editable text, just like regular nodes.
+Yes, node views can have editable text, just like regular node.
 That’s simple.
-The caret will exactly behave like you would expect it from a regular node.
+The cursor will exactly behave like you would expect it from a regular node.
 Existing commands work very well with those nodes.

 ```html
 <div class="Prosemirror" contenteditable="true">